 N1GY- The simple Approach to Ham Radio

 My name is Geoff Haines, My call sign is N1GY and I have been an amateur radio operator since 1992.
 I was licensed initially as a Tech Plus (N1LGI) and over the years I have upgraded as the spirit moved me until I attained the Extra rating in 2005.
 I am a member of four amateur radio clubs plus the ARRL and the West Central Florida Section of the ARRL.
-I am a past president of the Manatee Amateur Radio Club Inc. and currently serve as the Technical Coordinator and Assistant Section Manager for the West Central Florida Section.
+I am a past president of the Manatee Amateur Radio Club Inc. and have previously served as an Assistant Section Manager and currently serve as the Technical Coordinator for the West Central Florida Section.
 I have served in the past as a Director and then President of the West Central Florida Group Inc., operators of the NI4CE linked repeater system.
 These days I try to concentrate on my duties as Technical Coordinator for the WCF Section and on trying to keep my various radios all running and working properly.
 Sometimes I even succeed, at least temporarily.
+UPDATE: with some of my medical problems behind me I have been asked to assume the position of Assistant Section Manager and I have accepted.

 Occasionally I write articles for QST Magazine.
 I enjoy homebrewing little gadgets for the radio room like mic selectors and headset adaptors.
 I also enjoy constructing antennas to solve the needs of my particular situation.
 I write about these devices and some of these writings wind up in QST.
 They also wind up on these pages.